 It’s essential to verify the monthly self-storage cost, which typically averages around $130 for RV storage.
 Some self-storage facilities run winterization specials, but you have to reserve your RV space within a specific time frame to secure the deal.

-It’s never a bad idea to shop around for the most secure and affordable facility.
-Opt for one with appropriate insurance coverage that fits your budget and provides plenty of peace of mind.
+It’s never a bad idea to shop around for the most secure and affordable facility for your camper.
+Opt for one with appropriate insurance coverage that fits your budget and provides plenty of peace of mind that storage provides.